 General principle: VAT is due in the country from which the delivery begins

-If you deliver goods from an EU country to private customers anywhere in Europe, the VAT law of the country in which the transport of the goods begins generally applies.
-This means that such sales are generally subject to the VAT of the country of departure.
+If you deliver goods from an EU country to private customers anywhere in Europe, the VAT law of the country where the goods are transported generally applies.
+Such sales are usually subject to the VAT of the country of departure.

 Exception: Under certain conditions, VAT is due in the destination country

-However, there is an important exception to the general principle.
-The so-called mail order rule states that VAT from the sale of the goods must be paid in the country of destination if all of the following conditions are met:
+However, there is a significant exception to the general principle.
+The so-called mail order rule states that VAT from the sale of the goods must be paid in the country of destination if all the following conditions are met:

-- The item is transported by the merchant.
-This is the case when the item is transported personally or by an employee, or by contracting a transport company
+- The merchant transports the item.
+This is when the item is transported personally, by an employee, or by contracting a transport company.

-If these conditions are met, the mail order rule applies, which states that VAT is payable in the destination country.
+If these conditions are met, the mail order rule states that VAT is payable in the destination country.

 Example: Aunt Heidi from Austria orders a T-shirt from Walanda, a German online fashion shop in Munich.
 Walanda sends the T-shirt from its German warehouse via express delivery to Aunt Heidi’s home in Austria.

-Due to the application of the mail order regulation, Walanda has been registered for VAT in Austria for some time and regularly submits VAT returns there.
-The sale of the T-shirt to Aunt Heidi is subject to the 20% VAT in Austria, which Walanda declares and pays to the Austrian tax authorities.
+Due to the mail order regulation application, Walanda has been registered for VAT in Austria for some time and regularly submits VAT returns there.
+The T-shirt sale to Aunt Heidi is subject to the 20% VAT in Austria, which Walanda declares and pays to the Austrian tax authorities.

-It is important in this case that the seller places the transport order (or handles the transport personally).
+In this case, the seller must place the transport order (or handles the transport personally).
 If, on the other hand, the customer places the transport order or picks up the goods from the retailer personally, the sale of goods does not fall under the mail order regulation.
 In these cases, the VAT law of the EU Member State in which the goods are located at the time of collection by the customer or at the time of the start of transport applies.
 This will not change in the future.

 Example: Aunt Heidi from Austria orders a T-shirt from Walanda, a German online fashion shop in Munich.
 Since Aunt Heidi is planning to spend a long weekend in Munich, she chooses the ‘Shop & Collect’ option, where she can pick up the T-shirt at the store in downtown Munich.

-Because the T-shirt sold to Aunt Heidi is being picked up from the store, Walanda is subject to the 19% German VAT and is required to pay the corresponding amount to the Munich tax office.
+Because the T-shirt sold to Aunt Heidi is being picked up from the store, Walanda is subject to the 19% German VAT and must pay the corresponding amount to the Munich tax office.

-The mail-order rule will only apply until June 30, 2021, when a new VAT regulation comes into effect.
-The delivery thresholds, which will also remain in effect until June 30, 2021, are explained in more detail in the following section.
+The mail-order rule will only apply until June 30, 2021, when a new VAT regulation is enacted.
+The delivery thresholds, which will remain in effect until June 30, 2021, are explained in more detail in the following section.